Color television: Hybrid systems

 Instead, a number of hybrid solutions were developed that combined a conventional monochrome display with a colored disk or mirror.
 In these systems the three colored images were sent one after each other, in either complete frames in the "field-sequential color system", or for each line in the "line-sequential" system.
 In both cases a colored filter was rotated in front of the display in sync with the broadcast.
 Since three separate images were being sent in sequence, if they used existing monochrome radio signaling standards they would have an effective refresh rate of only 20 fields, or 10 frames, a second, well into the region where flicker would become visible.
-In order to avoid this, these systems increased the frame rate considerably, making the signal incompatible with existing monochrome standards.
+To avoid this, these systems increased the frame rate considerably, making the signal incompatible with existing monochrome standards.

 The first practical example of this sort of system was again pioneered by John Logie Baird.
 In 1940 he publicly demonstrated a color television combining a traditional black-and-white display with a rotating colored disk.
 This device was very "deep", but was later improved with a mirror folding the light path into an entirely practical device resembling a large conventional console.
 However, Baird was not happy with the design, and as early as 1944 had commented to a British government committee that a fully electronic device would be better.

 In 1939, Hungarian engineer Peter Carl Goldmark introduced an electro-mechanical system while at CBS, which contained an Iconoscope sensor.
 The CBS field-sequential color system was partly mechanical, with a disc made of red, blue, and green filters spinning inside the television camera at 1,200 rpm, and a similar disc spinning in synchronization in front of the cathode ray tube inside the receiver set.
 The system was first demonstrated to the Federal Communications Commission (FCC) on 29 August 1940, and shown to the press on 4 September.

 CBS began experimental color field tests using film as early as 28 August 1940, and live cameras by 12 November.
 NBC (owned by RCA) made its first field test of color television on 20 February 1941.
 CBS began daily color field tests on 1 June 1941.
 These color systems were not compatible with existing black-and-white television sets, and as no color television sets were available to the public at this time, viewing of the color field tests was restricted to RCA and CBS engineers and the invited press.
 The War Production Board halted the manufacture of television and radio equipment for civilian use from 22 April 1942, to 20 August 1945, limiting any opportunity to introduce color television to the general public.